Mürren

 Mürren (/de-CH/) is a traditional Walser mountain village in the Bernese Highlands of Switzerland, at an elevation of 1638 m above sea level.
 It cannot be reached by public road.
-It is also one of the popular tourist spots in Switzerland, and summer and winter are the seasons when Mürren becomes busy with tourists.
+It is also a popular tourist spot in Switzerland, and summer and winter are the seasons when Mürren becomes busy with tourists.
 The village features a view of the three towering mountains Eiger, Mönch, and Jungfrau.
-Mürren has a year-round population of 450, but has 2,000 hotel beds.
+Mürren has a year-round population of 430, but has 2000 hotel beds.

 Mürren has its own school and two churches, one Reformed and one Roman Catholic.